LISTEN TO THIS ARTICLE:

 Cogs in a machine

-Physicians, as a whole, feel exhausted – exhausted from the long hours they spend rushing from patient to patient.
+Doctors, as a whole, feel burned out – exhausted from the long hours they spend rushing from patient to patient.
 They’re exhausted from the mountains of paperwork and hours of typing into EMRs.
 They feel trapped in a chaotic and broken system that they cannot change.
 Traditionally, doctors felt accustomed to having autonomy, and rightly so.
 No one else in our society is imbued with the immense privilege and responsibility of doctors.
 They can lay their hands on others and are entrusted with deeply personal parts of their patients.
 But the modern American medical system seems to not only ignore the reverence that was once reserved for doctors, but to systematically and purposefully erode it.

 The introduction of the term “provider,” now widely used, diluted the status of the title “doctor.”
 Expanding the scope-of-practice and independence of nurse practitioners and physicians’ assistants created confusion for patients by generalizing them and doctors all under the term “provider.”
 This then allows the insurance companies to pay less for care when those who deliver it have less extensive training and expertise than doctors.

 A physician’s time is now a commodity, a product to be sold.
 However, they have less and less control over how this happens.
 Insurance companies and hospital administrations pull the strings of this puppet show.
 They decide how hard doctors must work and whether they get paid.
 Of course, they take their cut, which is now significantly greater than what the doctors themselves get.